-Tove Dalenius is a practicing artist who currently is undertaking doctoral research focusing on Holographic Data Visualisation at De Montfort University.
+Tove Noorjahaan Dalenius is a practising artist who has just completed her doctoral research focusing on Digital and Analogue holography as an art form at De Montfort University.
 She is using a Practice-Based Research methodology, to realise transdisciplinary exploration at the intersection of art, technology and science.

-Tove is investigating the use of Synthetic Holography (Desbiens), also described as Direct Write Digital Holography (Zacharovas) as an artistic medium, in particular in interplay with data visualisation and scientific visualisation.
+Tove is investigating the use of Direct-write digital holography (DWDH) (Zacharovas), also described as Synthetic Holography (Desbiense), as an artistic medium, in particular in interplay with data visualisation and scientific visualisation.
 She contributes to technological development in the field through actively creating new artwork pushing the boundaries and understanding of the technology.

 Tove publishes technical and artistic contributions in the field of holography, for example at the International Symposium of Display holography ISDH and Practical Holography Materials and Applications conference which forms part of SPIE’s Photonics West.